gearbox/SpeedCams/README.md

 ### Support or Contact

 Intersted?
-Please contact us and we’ll help you sort it out.
+Please contact us and we’ll prepare a special database flavour for your own ~~taste~~ device db format.